jeffrey-xiao/papers/notes/designing-data-intensive-applications.md

 - Most consensus algorithms assume fixed set of nodes
   - _Dynamic membership_ extensions are less understood
 - Reply on timeouts to detect failed nodes
-- Designing algorithms that are most robust to unreliable networks is still an open research problem
+- Designing algorithms that are more robust to unreliable networks is still an open research problem

 ## Membership and Coordination Services